Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/building-a-fastify-nodejs-server.md

 ## Building a Fastify Node.js server

 In this article, I want to create a super simple Node.js server.
-We actually need a POST route for the application I have in mind, but let's set up a `GET` and a `POST` route to see how easy this is.
+We need a POST route for the application I have in mind, but let's set up a `GET` and a `POST` route to see how easy this is.

 First, we'll start by creating a new application and setting its structure.